Back to Ion Analysers page | Back to Electrodes page

 The main disadvantage of these methods is that it is necessary to mix together accurately measured volumes of standard and sample, and they involve more complex calculations than simple direct potentiometry.
 This makes them a more skilled and time-consuming procedure and they have traditionally been less popular with most ISE users.
 It must be noted, however, that these analyses can now be made much more easily and quickly using the ELIT ISE/pH Ion Analyser (2-channel computer interface) software to calculate a suitable volume and concentration for the standard, measure the electrode potentials, and calculate the results - and by using automatic syringe pipettes to dispense the measured volumes.

-A further slight disadvantage is that the approximate concentration of the sample must be known before commencing the analysis in order to choose an appropriate standard concentration and suitable volumes for the two solutions.
+Further slight disadvantages are that thes calculations are only valid within the linear range of the electrode and hence these methods cannot be used for low-concentration samples, near to the detection limit, and the approximate concentration of the sample must be known before commencing the analysis in order to choose an appropriate standard concentration and suitable volumes for the two solutions.
 Nevertheless, if the sample concentration is completely unknown, it can easily be determined by making a quick Direct Potentiometry measurement first.
-This can be done using an old calibration graph - but the most accurate assessment can only be made if the electrodes are calibrated using two standards which span the expected range of the samples immediately prior to analysis.
+This can be done using an old calibration graph - but the most accurate results can only be obtained if the electrodes are calibrated using two standards which span the expected range of the samples immediately prior to analysis.

 Basis of Calculations